nodeGame/NDDB/README.md

 Create your customized build of NDDB using the make file in the `bin`
 directory:

+In order to run in the browser NDDB needs to have [JSUS](http://jsus.org) loaded.
+You can include it separately, or create a new build that includes it already.
+See the build help for options.

 ```javascript
 node make.nddb.js build // Standard build,
 node make.nddb.js build -a -o nddb-full // Full build
 ```

+The build file file will be created inside the `build/` directory.

 ### Help